 Significance Statement

 Children are vulnerable to the impacts of climate-related disasters, including as it pertains to their educational performance.
 This paper is the first to comprehensively assess the disruptive effects of hurricanes on educational outcomes among elementary- and middle school-aged students in all affected United States counties over a ten-year timeframe.
-We found that hurricane-force tropical cyclones had differing impacts on standardized test score trajectories across states and that certain sociodemographic groups were at greater risk in educational lapses.
+We found that hurricane-force tropical cyclones had differing impacts on standardized test scores across states and that certain sociodemographic groups were at greater risk for educational lapses.
 These results indicate that child post-disaster recovery likely depends on state-specific education policies in disaster contexts.